 The University of Delaware Library gathers, organizes, preserves and provides access to the information resources necessary for the University of Delaware to achieve its educational, research, and service goals.
 The University of Delaware Library, through its collections, services and staff, is an essential and vital component in the intellectual life of the University of Delaware.
 Rapid technological advances in the area of information storage, retrieval, and delivery are making it possible to expand access to a world of information beyond the Library's walls.
 By providing optimum access to information regardless of its location, the Library supports the teaching and research missions of the University of Delaware in new and enhanced ways.

-The University of Delaware Library consists of the Morris Library and four Branch Libraries: the Agriculture Library in Townsend Hall, the Chemistry Library in Brown Lab, the Physics Library in Sharp Lab, and the Marine Studies Library in Lewes, Delaware.
+The University of Delaware Library consists of the Morris Library and three Branch Libraries: the Chemistry Library in Brown Lab, the Physics Library in Sharp Lab, and the Marine Studies Library in Lewes, Delaware.
 All individuals have walk-in access to the Morris Library and Branch Libraries.
 The main entrance to the Morris Library is handicapped accessible.
 For more information see Library Services for Users with Disabilities on the Library Web at: http://guides.lib.udel.edu/aecontent.php?pid=163799&sid=1772616.

 The University of Delaware Library collections and services are focused on the research needs of University of Delaware students, faculty, and staff users.
 The Library makes many of its collections and selected services accessible to non-University of Delaware users, defined as users who do not hold University of Delaware current identification cards.
 Non-University of Delaware users 18 years of age or older may purchase a University of Delaware Library Public Borrower Card at the Morris Library Circulation Desk which provides borrowing privileges for a one year period.
 Public Borrower brochures are at the Library Circulation Desk, and information is on the Library Web at: http://www.lib.udel.edu/ud/circ/circpoln.htm#public.